stuart-bradley/Beast-Borrowing-Plugin/README.md

 The first `sequence` is the root defined by `root` in the BEAST file, and the last `sequence` defines the positions of the first cognate in each meaning class.

+## The Thesis Analysis Package

+Included in the repository is a number of classes inside `beastborrowingplugin/thesisanalysis`.
+These classes are used to do batch analysis of sythetic languages produced by this package under BEAST2 inference.

+These classes are not required for the main running of the program, but may be useful if batch analysis is needed.

 ## Current and Future Features

 ### Current Features